 He became the Minister of Railways in May 1935.

 From 1935 to 1941, he was a member of the Executive Council of the Viceroy of India.
 Sir Zafarullah Khan prepared a note on future of dominion status of India analyzing the future prospects of “Dominion Status”.
 It took into account concerns of Muslims and ultimately proposed a plan for division of subcontinent.
 This note was sent to Lord Zetland, Secretary of State for India, as referred in a letter by Lord Linlithgow dated 12 March 1940.
+He was also mentioned in the ROR of July-1935.

 In 1939, he represented India at the League of Nations.